NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 ```
 python3 --version
 ```
-> **If the version returned is less then Python 3.7, you must install a newer version of Python before continuing.**
+> **If the version returned is less then Python 3.7, you must install a newer version of Python before continuing.** Here is one way to [install the newest python](/Python/Installation-RaspberryPi-Higher-Version/)
-4. Check if you have pip installed:
+4. Check if you have pip installed (if you installed a newer version of python and created an alias (python) - use the alias below instead of python3 in the commands.)
 ```
 python3 -m pip --version
 ```